 - Meet with the appropriate research faculty member to discuss your proposed course schedule.
 If you have GRA offer and know your faculty mentor (major professor), please contact that person directly.
 If you do not have a faculty mentor (major professor), please contact the appropriate faculty member listed below:

-- Advanced Manufacturing students: Karl Haapala, Advanced Manufacturing area lead
+- Advanced Manufacturing (IE and ME) students: Karl Haapala, Advanced Manufacturing area lead

-- Industrial Engineering students: David Kim, Industrial Engineering Graduate program chair and area lead
+- Industrial Engineering students: Javier Calvo, Industrial Engineering area lead

-- Materials Science students: David Cann, director, Materials Science Program
+- Materials Science students: Julie Tucker, Materials Science Program Director

 - Mechanical Engineering students: Meet with the faculty lead in your concentration area: